Robertfarb/study_notes/data_structures/graphs.md

 ## Graphs
 * Graphs have vertices (dots) and Edges (lines)
+* In order to be a graph, it must contain at least one vertex
 * Edges can have direction and weight
 * Directed Graph:
   * Every single edge must be directed